Professional Experience

 Client Success Manager

-As our client base grew, it became clear that we needed a structured process for onboarding and implementation—so I stepped in to help bridge the gap between sales and success.
-My focus shifted to managing SaaS implementations, ensuring clients saw value, and driving retention.
+As our client base grew, it became clear that we needed a structured process for onboarding and implementation, so I stepped in to help bridge the gap between sales and success.
+My focus shifted to managing SaaS implementations, ensuring clients saw value in what we could do while inputting much of the configuration.

 💡 What I Did:

-Acted as a strategic advisor, helping clients optimize travel policies and leverage our platform effectively.
+• Acted as an advisor, helping clients optimize travel policies and leverage our platform effectively.

-In true startup fashion, I wore many hats—jumping between sales, implementation, operations, and strategy.
-This role reinforced my passion for helping clients succeed—not just closing deals.
+In true startup fashion, I wore many hats, jumping between sales, implementation, and operations.
+This role reinforced my passion for helping clients succeed, not just closing deals.

 Want to Work Together?